Buying your child a new bike? Finding it hard to pick the best one? Relax – we've put together a complete guide to help you choose wisely…

 One more option we'd recommend is the FirstBike Street, which packs a distinctive-looking composite plastic frame, special "horse saddle" shape for comfort and stability, and a rear drum brake.
 Impressively, it also sports front and rear mudguards (fenders, if you're not reading this in the UK), sealed wheel bearings and high-quality Schwalbe tyres.

-Ages four to six
+Bikes for kids aged four to six

 At this age your child can move up to 16in wheels, with a singlespeed gear.
 If the bike came with stabilisers, bin them (see above for an explanation why).
 Low weight is key to keeping interest strong, and easy-action brakes are also crucial.